kicaj29/Kubernetes/README.md

 * with file where public and private keys are stored
 * assign it to the created principal

-> :warning: First 4 runs of this command failed.
-5th run was successful.
-Ticket: https://github.com/Azure/azure-cli/issues/9585

-> It takes ~4 minutes to create the cluster.

 ```powershell
 az aks create `
     --name letskubeaksclusterjacek `